Escohen98/WebChatRoom/README.md

 There's a lot of lacking features and bugs in code [see below].
 Probably should have focused on the chat functions instead of the user authentication, but I'm pretty proud of that part.
 I also like working on things sequentially.
 Sorry this took me a while.
 If you are viewing this before patching the bugs and completing the to-dos, I am sorry, I ran out out of time 😢

-Anyway, this is a web chat room for people to communicate with one another.
+Anyway, this is a web chat room for people to communicate with one another - sort of.

 # Setting Up the Database
 1. Create a local db file in the home path